-Company DOES NOT require to make any recording in this stage.
+Company DOES NOT require to make any recording at this stage.
 A company prepares a purchase order when they agree on purchasing price and quantity with the supplier.
 It acts as evidence to confirm the sale and purchase.

 - Goods Receive Note

 Company DOES require to record Asset and Liability after receiving goods.
-As the risk and reward already transfer, we need to record assets (inventory, fixed asset, or expense) depend on the nature of purchasing items.
-Moreover, we have to record accrue liability even the invoice is not yet received.
+As the risk and reward are already transferred, we need to record assets (inventory, fixed asset, or expense) depending on the nature of purchasing items.
+Moreover, we have to record accrue liability even if the invoice is not yet received.

 Company DOES require to correct accrued liability if there is any variance between actual and accrue balance.
-Accrue liability will be reverse to accounts payable with the correct amount.
+Accrue liability will be reversed to accounts payable with the correct amount.